mutantstandard/forc/readme.md

 ## Limitations

-forc is still in development and is not ready for use:
+forc is still in development and is not ready for use.
+Various exports will only either work in limited contexts, with certain kinds of inputs or will not be complete, valid fonts.

-### Current

-I'm still learning how to encode fonts, so these will quickly clear up as time goes on.

-- Currently only sbix and SVGinOT fonts are visible and working.
-- Currently all of the formats generated are only considered valid in macOS 10.14 and iOS 12.
-- Metrics are not consistent across formats.
-- I can't get consistent or usable metrics in vertical writing orientation.
-- VS16 support isn't 100%
-- It currently doesn't have the code supporting iOS Configuration Profile output.
-- There's no documentation on how to make manifests yet.

-### Planned
+## Planned Limitations

-- You can't have black and white fallbacks. forc just inserts dummy and empty `glyf` data to please font validation processes. forc expects that you only want to compile and see colour emoji data.
+Black and white fallbacks will not be produced. forc just inserts dummy and empty `glyf` data to please font validation processes. forc expects that you only want to compile and see colour emoji data. forc font exports can only be seen in computing environments that support colour glyphs.

 ## Dependencies